urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/http.md

 case, we want both of these to default to `|` (false).
 Because of that, we use `_|` as the type.  `_value` means "take the type of `value`, but make the default value be `value`".
-Thus, our type is still booleans, just like `?`, but the default value is `|` (false).
+Thus, our type is still a boolean, just like `?`, but the default value is `|` (false).

 > This is the same `_` used in `_+>.$`, which means "the same